Our Mission

 School History

-Nativity opened its doors in the Fall of 2000 to twelve 5th and 6th grade boys.
-Executive Director Barry Hynes, former teacher at Nativity Mission School in New York, and founder of Nativity Preparatory School of Boston, responded to the request of a sponsoring foundation to start a tuition-free school in New Bedford for boys from families who would otherwise not have been able to afford private school.
+Nativity Prep opened its doors in the fall of 2000 to twelve 5th and 6th grade boys.
+Executive Director Barry Hynes, former teacher at Nativity Mission School in New York, and founder of Nativity Preparatory School of Boston, responded to the request of the Highland Street Foundation to start a tuition-free independent school for boys in New Bedford.
+Modeled after other Nativity schools and influenced by the Jesuits, the school was designed to serve boys from low-income backgrounds.

-Having expanded dramatically in its first years of operation, Nativity now boasts an annual enrollment of approximately 55 students total in grades 5-8.
-Nativity Prep graduates have gone on to many local high schools, including Greater New Bedford Regional Voc-Tech High School and Bishop Stang, and have also ventured farther afield to schools such as Deerfield Academy, Groton School, St. Paul’s School, Tabor Academy, and St. Andrew’s School.
+Nativity now boasts an annual enrollment of 60 students in grades 5-8.
+Nativity Prep graduates attend public, parochial and independent high schools, including Greater New Bedford Regional Vocational Technical High School, Bishop Stang, Deerfield Academy, Groton School, St. Paul’s School, Tabor Academy, and St. Andrew’s School.